 This project serves as a prevention method as CHF educates teens on safe sex and pregnancy prevention (amongst other things) to prevent the cycle of teenage pregnancy which can lead to higher rates of poverty and child labor exploitation.
 Learn more about this project here.

-With an engaging and enriching syllabus designed by seasoned traveler, social activist and doctoral candidate, Brittni Howard, SSSA students engage in critical discussions and educational activities around topics of:
+With an engaging and enriching syllabus designed by seasoned traveler, social activist and doctoral candidate, Brittni Howard, SSSA participants engage in critical discussions and educational activities around topics of:

 - Int. development & aid